 - Gather information.
 You will need proof of wage theft to bring a case against your employer.
 Gather important information such as the name and address of your company, names of any responsible parties, hours you have worked, employment contract, and paystubs.

 - File the claim.
 Next, you or your lawyer will file a wage claim with the Division of Labor Standards Enforcement at the Labor Commissioner’s Office.
 This office takes wage theft claims in person, via email or through the mail.

 - Attend a settlement conference.
 In most cases, the Labor Commissioner will arrange a settlement meeting between you and your employer to resolve the wage dispute.
 If this fails, the office will schedule a hearing to proceed with a lawsuit.

 Your attorney must file your wage theft claim by California’s statute of limitations to have a valid case.
 The deadline to file depends on the type of wage theft in question.
 Your lawyer will have four years for breach of a written contract; three years for violations of overtime, minimum wage, sick leave, etc.; two years for an oral promise to pay more than minimum wage; or one year for paying with a bounced check or failing to provide access to payroll.
-Speak to an attorney as soon as possible to avoid missing your time limit to file.
+Speak to a Los Angeles employment attorney as soon as possible to avoid missing your time limit to file.